 3rd Wednesday’s poem of the week is a preview from our summer issue due out near the end of June.
 Poet, Jen Ashburn, won our 50/50 poetry contest with this entry.
 We’re accepting submissions for the fall issue now.
 Copies of print issues of the magazine can be purchaced at Amazon.

-3rd Wednesday’s poem of the week is one of the winning poems from our most recent poetry contest.
-It appeared in our spring issue which is available free online at our website or for $6 in print at Amazon.com.
+3rd Wednesday’s poem of the week from our Spring issue.
+This issue is available as a free download at our website and in print for just $6 at Amazon.